tgc-software-dev-part-time/css-flex-and-media-query/README.md

 ## Lesson Plan

-> This is a recommended lesson plan.
-Instructors are free to re-arrange the flow.

 |Duration|Agenda|Delivery Method|Remarks|
 |-|-|-|-|
 |10 mins|Walk-in & Hook|Lecture|Intrigue students' curiosity about today's topic while giving buffer time for students who are late.|